Water efficiency for business

 - Take regular water meter readings (when safe to do so) to help understand your water consumption and identify any potential leaks.

-- Check for underground pipe leaks and leaks from internal plumbing, outdoor taps, sprinklers, and hoses.
+- Check for leaks from underground pipe and internal plumbing, outdoor taps, sprinklers, and hoses.
+Click here for our new video demonstration on how to test for water leaks.

-- Fix leaking taps and overflows and check remotely located buildings and pipework so that leaks don’t go unnoticed.
+- Fix leaking taps and overflows immediately and check remotely located buildings and pipework so that leaks don’t go unnoticed.

-- Check that all water using devices, such as toilets, urinals and ball valves are working correctly.
+- Check that all water using devices are working correctly, such as toilets, urinals and ball valves for drips or constant flushing which increases water consumption.

 - Use pipe insulation so that your pipes aren’t at risk of freezing and splitting in cold weather.